ONSdigital/sdx-compose/README.md

 By default, all logging runs to the console.
 If you wish to re-enable ``syslog`` you can do so by uncommenting the ``logger`` lines in [docker-compose.yml](docker-compose.yml).

+### FTP Storage
+Output files are stored locally in the pure-ftp-structure folder.
+To add new directories , add them here with a file called .placeholder checked into git so that git creates the folder.

 ### Architecture

 ![SDX Architecture](docs/SDX.png)